 The days when a brick-and-mortar store was enough to make your company successful are long gone.
-With so many consumers turning to their phones and tablets as their primary way of doing shopping, it’s time for you to get on board with positioning on search engines.
+With so many consumers turning to their phones and tablets as their primary shopping method, it’s time for you to get on board with positioning on search engines.

 Today, most people turn to Google when looking for products or services they need.
-With so many websites out there competing with yours, if you’re not optimizing your site and using best practices like local SEO techniques, then getting found would be difficult.
+With so many websites competing with yours, if you’re not optimizing your site and using best practices like local SEO techniques, getting found would be difficult.

 If you are looking for a way to make your marketing efforts more successful, then read on.